 (a) Change in Ownership of the Company.
 A change in the ownership of the Company occurs on the date that any one Person or more than one Person acting as a group (as determined under Final Treas.
 Reg.
 Section 1.409A-3(i)(5)(v)(B)), other than any Person directly or indirectly owned by the Company, consummates the acquisition, on an arm's length basis, of ownership of stock of the Company that, together with stock held by such Person or group, constitutes more than 50% of the total fair market value or total voting power of stock of the Company.
-However, if any one Person (or more than one Person acting as a group) is considered to own more than 50% of the total fair market value or total voting power of stock prior to the acquisition, any consummation of the acquisition of additional stock by the same Person or Persons is not considered to cause a change in the ownership of the Company;
+However, if any one Person (or more than one Person acting as a group) is considered to own more than 50% of the total fair market value or total voting power of stock by the same Person or Persons is not considered to cause a change in the ownership of the Company;